278-Sipay/assignment-2-beyzanc/README.md

 ## Idempotence

-The project follows the principles of idempotence, which means that calling the same API endpoint multiple times with the same parameters will yield the same results.
+The project follows the principles of idempotence, which means that calling the same API endpoint multiple times with the same parameters will yield the same results and not cause inconsistency.
 The **GetByParameter endpoint** is designed to be ***idempotent***, meaning that multiple identical requests will not create any unintended side effects, and the returned data will remain consistent.

 ## Object-Oriented Programming in the TransactionApi Project